COVID-19 in Quebec: What you need to know on Wednesday - ExBulletin

 COVID-19 in Quebec: What you need to know on Wednesday

-- Quebec reported 1,196 new cases of COVID-19 on Wednesday and two new deaths.
+- Quebec reported 1,234 new cases of COVID-19 on Tuesday and five new deaths.

-- There are 239 people in hospital (an increase of 12), including 52 in intensive care (increase by one).
+- There are 235 people in hospital (an increase of nine), including 58 in intensive care (reduction by four).

-- Eighty-five percent of the eligible population in the province (age five and older) has received one dose of the vaccine and 81 percent have received two doses.
+- 86 percent of the qualified population in the province (age five and up) has received one dose of vaccine and 81 percent has received two doses.

-Note: The vaccination rate in Quebec has been adjusted to include children aged five to 11, causing the overall rate to drop.
+Note: The vaccination rate in Quebec has been adjusted to include children ages five to 11, causing the overall rate to drop.
 Vaccinations for the group began last week.

 The Quebec Department of Health does not publish the number of vaccines administered on weekends and public holidays.